UCLA College Reentry Scholarship Program

 - Will you be enrolling in exclusively online courses at UCLA?

 - Are you an international student and, if so, do you intend to return to your country of origin to live and work after graduation?

 - Do you anticipate spending a significant amount of time in the workforce after graduation?

 - Have you filed the FAFSA or Dream Act Application?

 - LETTER OF REFERENCE: Please provide the name and email of an instructor, counselor or administrator who will provide a letter of reference on your behalf.
 Be sure to obtain permission from your recommender before submitting their name and email address.
 Your recommender will automatically receive a link prompting them to upload the recommendation via the UCLA Scholarship Portal.
-It is critical that the recommender meet the deadline or the portal will close and your application will be considered incomplete.
-NOTE: IF YOU ENCOUNTER DIFFICULTIES SECURING A LETTER OF RECOMMENDATION DUE TO THE PANDEMIC, please contact Mac Harris (Student Affairs Officer for the UCLA Scholarship Resource Center) at email@example.com.
+NOTE: IF YOU ENCOUNTER DIFFICULTIES SECURING A LETTER OF RECOMMENDATION DUE TO THE PANDEMIC, please contact Mac Harris (Student Affairs Officer for the UCLA Center for Scholarships and Scholar Enrichment) at firstname.lastname@example.org.

 - Show 10 more